-Four main themes capture and contrast his views to earlier theories, and they link to current psychological work and broader issues for healthy living in today's world.
+Four main themes capture and contrast he helped shape current thinking about his views to earlier theories, and they link to current psychological work and broader issues for healthy living in today's world.
 First, he believed that human beings are inherently good and well intentioned rather than evil or mean-spirited.
 Second, he asserted that people act based on their motivations and needs, rather than in response to uncontrollable, unconscious urges, or externally determined factors.
 Third, he believed in individuals' potential to grow and develop throughout life rather than in the Freudian idea of personality being formed and fixed by adolescence.
 Finally, and perhaps most important, he focused on the healthy as a way of understanding behavior and optimizing well-being rather than studying the neurotic or ill-a significant departure from much of the conventional psychological thinking of the time.
+Today, Maslow's teachings are more psychology movement.